Dmytro-Shved/Gourmania/README.md

 <h1 align="center">Best choice for gourmets</h1>

-## Gourmania is an open source project that lets you create and browse recipes.
+## Gourmania is an open source project that lets you create, browse and store recipes.

 >This project is under active development
 >